Innovative Teaching and Engaged Learning (INTEL)

 Encourages Innovation with Technology

-INTEL sponsors regular technology workshops throughout the academic year in many formats—scheduled, full-day, pop-up, and via Zoom—which are led by Robin Takacs (an ongoing member of INTEL), Instructional Technology Director.
+INTEL sponsors regular technology workshops throughout the academic year in many formats—scheduled, full-day, pop-up, and via Zoom.
 INTEL also provides a Blackboard course for faculty that houses technology and teaching support to develop faculty skills.

 Supports Faculty Excellence